magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 In this example, **Latest Values** gauge widget will be created using external [gauge.js](http://bernii.github.io/gauge.js/) library.

 In the **Widgets Bundle** view, click the big “+” button at the bottom-right part of the screen, then click the “Create new widget type” button.
-Click the **Latest Values** button on the **Select widget type** popup.
+Click the **Latest Values** button on the **Select widget type** pop-up.
 The **Widget Editor** will be opened, pre-populated with the content of default **Latest Values** template widget.

 - Open **Resources** tab and click "Add" then insert the following link:

 ```
 https://bernii.github.io/gauge.js/dist/gauge.min.js
 ```

 - Clear content of the CSS tab of "Resources" section.
 - Put the following HTML code inside the HTML tab of "Resources" section:

 ```html
   {% raw  %}<canvas id="my-gauge"></canvas>{% endraw %}
 ```

 - Put the following JavaScript code inside the "JavaScript" section:

 ```javascript
 var canvasElement;
 var gauge;